Skip to content

 client = AIRefinery(api_key=api_key)

-# Fetch inference traces
+# Query inference traces over the last hour

 response = client.traces.query(